Tenses

 anticipated or projected action |

-These suffixes are placed after the stem and before the person-number suffix.
+These suffixes are placed after the stem and before the mood suffix.

 Examples